jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 - We're like YouTube but for private businesses
 - Some big name clients: Eversheds, TRW, RFU, Tescos, Freshfields, Amec and some big name financial firms
 - Been on AWS for over 3 years, previously on Rackspace started on 1&1(Yuk!)
-- Platform is mostly PHP with new stuff in Node and bits of Python & Go
+- Platform is mostly PHP with new stuff in Node and bits of Python, Go and C#
 - Apache, HA Proxy, Redis, Mongo, MySQL, Memcache, CI(yuk!), Zend_Framework, Cilex, Express, Gearman, StatsD, Mesos and Docker

 ***

-## Buto AWS stats
+## Buto stats
 (based on March 2015)
+- \>1 million api requests per day
+- ~280k player loads per day
+- ~6k video plays per day

+## Buto AWS Usage

 - Monthly spend with AWS is about ~$5k production and ~$400 staging
 - Save ~$600 pm by using reserved instances
 - Save ~$1.5k pm by using autoscale and spot instances